 Fodor’s Travels best “13 Books to Inspire Your Travels”

 Oprah Magazine’s “26 Best Travel Books Of All Times”

 Foreward INDIES Book of the Year Prize (Bronze Prize Winner)

 Next Generation Indie Award in Social Justice (Shortlisted)

-The book is illustrated by Ronald "Otts" Bolisay (pictured with Dr. Anu at our
+The book is illustrated by Ronald "Otts" Bolisay (pictured left with Dr. Anu at our

 fabulous book launch party).